Best Spinach Artichoke Dip (Restaurant-Style)

 Then add the spinach and artichokes.
 Cook, stirring occasionally, until hot and thickened, about 2 minutes.

-Add the Cheddar, Parmigiano Reggiano, salt, and pepper.
+Add the Cheddar, Parmigiano Reggiano, cream cheese, salt, pepper, and nutmeg.
 Cook, stirring constantly, until the cheese is melted, 1 to 2 minutes.
+Stir in the nutmeg and hot sauce.

 Transfer the hot dip to a serving bowl and serve with tortilla chips.